Release date: 13 September, 2021

 Michael Baumann, Business Development Manager, Marine and Ocean Energy at SKF said:

 “We are enthused and excited about the opportunities presented by the funding from the European Commission for this project.
 We are proud to be part of this exciting journey with Orbital, developing technology and providing integrated power train solutions for environmentally friendly tidal power.
-FORWARD2030 will be a great steppingstone in demonstrating commercial and technical competitiveness of tidal energy and is ultimately set out to provide technology readiness for serial production.”
+FORWARD2030 will be a great stepping stone in demonstrating commercial and technical competitiveness of tidal energy and is ultimately set out to provide technology readiness for serial production.”

 Matthijs Soede, Senior Policy Officer at European Commission DG Research and Innovation said:

 “The FORWARD2030 project has the potential to accelerate the commercial deployment of tidal energy, whilst firming up Europe’s position as a leader in tidal energy, this fits perfectly with our aim to realise the Green Deal.
-The FORWARD-2030 consortium shows a great ambition in tidal energy development itself, by clearly putting the large scale development of the tidal energy market for 2030 in mind.
+The FORWARD2030 consortium shows great ambition in tidal energy development itself, by clearly putting the large scale development of the tidal energy market for 2030 in mind.
 Its success will be a milestone for the ocean energy sector and will support the clean energy transition in the long-term.”

 Commenting on the award, Remi Gruet, CEO of Ocean Energy Europe, said: